 $1200 for annual subscription

-(Accepted method of payment is by check or money order only.)
+(Accepted method of payment are credit or debit card.)

 Each request for a project must be accompanied by an Access to Records form.
 Please make sure the form is complete including the counties and quads you will be using for your archeological site review.

 Access to AMASDA for each project will be granted for 7 consecutive days.

 You will be notified if you have been approved for access and your username will be activated.

 Once approved, log in to https://archeology.uark.edu/amasdaonline/index.html and download the instructions for both the text and geographic interfaces.